RobKenis/edgecase-2023/docs/thursday/7-scaling-wordpress.md

 Run a simple nginx container with an error page as a default backend.
 This handles request when all Wordpress pods are down.
 The static HTML is also stored on S3 so they can fallback even when everything is gone.

+## What have we learned

+- Start load testing early on.
+They used K6.
+- Have some monitoring.
+They used Prometheus, Loki, Grafana.

+### Things that I learned

+- They should have rewritten the donation endpoint to some proper language and put the frontend on S3.